microsoft/NimbusML/src/python/docs/sphinx/concepts/roles.rst

 Roles and Learners
 ------------------

-Columns play different roles in the context of trainers. ``nimbusml`` supports the following roles, as defined in :py:class:`nimbusml.Role`
+Columns play different roles in the context of trainers.
+NimbusML supports the following roles, as defined in :py:class:`nimbusml.Role`

 * Role.Label - the column representing the dependent variable.
 * Role.Feature - the column(s) representing the independent variable(s).